Gender & Sexual Violence Ongoing Programs

 BrozTalk is a learning and social experience for men and men-identifying students to discuss masculinity, gender, culture, and how men can be allies and supporters in incidents of sexual violence as well as affected by sexual violence themselves.
 The goal is to discuss what students think around: who is a man?
 What makes a man a man?
 Who taught you to be a man?
 Are you comfortable in your own skin or are you wearing a mask?

-Consent Week revolves around providing the Brock community with opportunities to discuss and explore issues surrounding consent.
+Consent Week is a chance to provide the Brock community with opportunities to discuss and explore issues surrounding consent.
 Consent Week features many activities for the Brock community to participate in, such as games and workshops.
-Consent Week takes place in January.
+This year, join us to learn about consent, play some fun games, and win great prizes!!
+See below for registration links:

 The HRE Film Series is an ongoing event that gives Brock students the opportunity to attend regularly scheduled film screenings of films that explore human rights issues or offer commentary on social justice.
 The Film Series also invites attendees to participate in a group discussion after the film.